openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Using `Timer`

 Sometimes, you may need to update a property based upon time, rather than animation frames.
 In general, it is recommended that updates are made within an animation frame.
-In the next section, we will show you can combine `Event.ENTER_FRAME` with `getTimer` to handle time, but in the meantime, this is a short description of `openfl.utils.Timer` could be used to trigger animation based on time.
+In the next section, we will show you can combine {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} with {% include api.md ref="openfl.utils" sub="getTimer" type="modules" label="openfl.utils.getTimer" %} to handle time, but in the meantime, this is a short description of {% include api.md ref="openfl.utils.Timer" %} could be used to trigger animation based on time.

-Both `setTimeout` and `setInterval` could be used to trigger an event repeatedly, as well as a final complete event, but the `Timer` class combines the two behaviors into a single utility which may be helpful for time-based behaviors.
+Both `setTimeout` and `setInterval` could be used to trigger an event repeatedly, as well as a final complete event, but the {% include api.md ref="openfl.utils.Timer" label="Timer" %} class combines the two behaviors into a single utility which may be helpful for time-based behaviors.

 {% capture typescript %}
 ```ts